Assessing Posture and Movement

 This course is limited to 14 people to ensure small groups and individual attention.

 Gillian is an equine anatomist, biomechanist, BHS Senior Coach, professional Sports and Remedial Therapist and author with a first class honours degree in Equine Science and Business Management.

 Gillian is passionate about posture.
 She specialises in assessing the musculoskeletal systems and designing exercise programmes for improving posture and performance as well as assessing and addressing individual horses’ weaknesses.

 Gillian has studied a variety of equine and human modalities both traditional and holistic.

-Gillian works with horses from all disciplines and levels from leisure to Olympic and is a member of the Register of Animal Musculoskeletal Practitioners and the Equine Sports Massage Association.
+Gillian works with horses from all disciplines and levels from leisure to Olympic.

 This course is run at the Horses Inside Out headquarters, Wavendon Grange near Melton Mowbray in Leicestershire.
 The facilities at this central UK location include a small yard with a variety of horses, arenas and classroom complete with audio visual facilities.
 This is a comfortable and professional space for learning where you are always guaranteed a friendly welcome.

 Gillian has many bones, skeletons and anatomical models in the teaching barn for you to view and handle.
 Being able to bring horses into the teaching barn along side the anatomical models really helps to combine the theory and the practice!